robertzhao2002/CollegeCalculator/README.txt

-The final percentage is calculated by 45% GPA + SAT, 15% based on the actual acceptance rate on Google, 15% based on your Race/Ethnicity, 10% Gender, 5% Pure Luck, 5% First Generation, and 5% Alumni.
+The final percentage is calculated by 45% GPA + SAT, 15% based on the actual acceptance rate on Google, 15% based on your Race/Ethnicity, 10% Gender, 10% Pure Luck (Accounts for Essays, EC, Teacher Recommendations), 5% First Generation, and 5% Alumni.

 GPA+SAT Percentages
 The GPA+SAT Percentages were from niche.com; my unweighted GPA was a 3.88 and my SAT was a 1550.
 The percentage means the proportion of